euroscipy/euroscipy_proceedings/papers/pierre_haessig/optimal_control_Python.rst

 *control* variables and *perturbations*.
 State variables are the “memory” of the system.
 The stored energy :math:`E_{sto}` is here the only state variable, but more will appear in section :ref:`ss-ss-model`.
-Control variables, which is here the injected power :math:`P_{grid}` are the ones which values must be chosen to optimize the cost :math:`J`.
+Control variables are the ones which values must be chosen at each instant to optimize the cost :math:`J`.
+The injected power :math:`P_{grid}` is here the single control variable.

 Dynamic optimization (also called *optimal control*) is addressed by the Dynamic Programming method [Bertsekas-2005]_ which yields a theoretical